eliaseamus/lexis/README.md

 Using **Lexis**, you can create your own collections of words, grouping them as you wish.

 ## Example of use
-Lets pretend you're reading some book and encounter an unknown word *pugnacious*.
+Lets pretend you're reading some book and encounter an unknown word *ingenious*.
 You'd like to learn it, but instead of writing it down to some piece of paper, you can add it to your word collection in **Lexis**.
-This way you'll get a dictionary definition of the word with a picture associated with its meaning, plus an audiable pronunciation - pretty much handy, isn't it?
+This way you'll get a dictionary definition of the word with a picture associated with its meaning, plus the transcription with an audiable pronunciation - pretty much handy, isn't it?

-1. Since the word *pugnacious* may be used to describe a person, you can add it to the *Personality* subject group.
+1. Since the word *ingenious* may be used to describe a person, you can add it to the *Personality* subject group.

 ![Collection](docs/images/collection.png)